-In Scotland, if you make a new claim for Universal Credit after 4 October 2017, and you live in a ‘full service’ area, you will be offered some choices about how it is paid to you.
+In Scotland, if you make a new claim for Universal Credit and you live in a ‘full service’ area, you will be offered some choices about how it is paid to you.

 How Universal Credit is normally paid

-Universal Credit is normally paid as a single monthly payment, which may include a ‘housing costs’ element – a contribution towards your rent or mortgage.
+Universal Credit is normally paid as a single monthly payment, which might include a ‘housing costs’ element – a contribution towards your rent or mortgage.
 You’re then responsible for paying your own rent or mortgage to your landlord or mortgage lender.

 The choices for new claims in Scotland’s full service areas

-In Scotland, if you make a new claim for Universal Credit on or after 4 October 2017 in a full service area, you will be offered two choices about how it is paid.
+In Scotland, if you make a new claim for Universal Credit in a full service area, you will be offered two choices about how it is paid.

 You can choose between: